Chautauqua Institution, Chautauqua NY: Feed Your Head

 For breakfast, Tally-Ho offers a “famous” pancake plate, which you’ll have to try at least once when here.

-As many as 10,000 guests per day can be found in the Chautauqua Institution.
+As many as 10,000 guests per day can be found at the historic lakeside village.
 Most stay a full week in hotels, condos, or private homes on its 225 lakefront acres.
 (Yes, Airbnb!).
-Accommodations range from your basic hotel room to mansions akin to the opulent lakeside Packard Manor (now in private, oil executive, hands).
+Accommodations range from your basic hotel room to mansions akin to the opulent lakeside Packard Manor (now in private, oil executive, hands.)

 Athenaeum Hotel Chautauqua NY